top of page

 Sarah Hoover is an art historian, writer, and cultural critic.
 She holds a master's in Cultural Theory from Columbia and a BA in Art History from NYU.
 She served as a director at Gagosian gallery for fifteen years.
 Her writing has appeared in ArtNet, New York, and Vogue, which is how I came to know her (this piece in Vogue hooked me).
 She also writes about art (and more) on Substack.

-Sarah is working on a memoir about marriage, pregnancy, gynecologists, postpartum depression, and motherhood.
-“For 11 months after my son was born,” Sarah writes in her Vogue piece, “I suffered a depression so pervasive and thick that it made my brain dim and heavy and practically unusable.
+Sarah's memoir, The Motherload: Episodes from the Brink of Motherhood, about marriage, pregnancy, gynecologists, postpartum depression, bad men, and motherhood, is coming from Simon Element in January 2025.
+“For 11 months after my son was born,” Sarah writes, “I suffered a depression so pervasive and thick that it made my brain dim and heavy and practically unusable.
 I’d be tearful for hours, if not days, not quite understanding what was making me so upset, unable to climb out of the hole of despair I was hiding in.
 Yet I felt I was expected to smile and regurgitate platitudes about the beauty of motherhood and my love for my new baby.
 Of course, I felt none of that.
 I mostly felt disoriented, lonely, and like none of my clothes fit.”

 All of this, and more, informs her memoir.
 Vaginas: “It’s complicated that the site of female pleasure is also the site of immense discomfort, pain, and trauma.”
 Children: “The kid was objectively a tiny worm, even worse, a worm with my nose.”
 Men: “Everything bad in my life is because of entitled, shitty men.”
 I didn’t think it was possible to write a memoir about postpartum that made people laugh and cry, but somehow, Sarah has done it.